yammer/breakerbox/README.md

 Dashboard Configuration
 -----------------------------------------
 The `config.properties` file uses [Turbine's](https://github.com/Netflix/Turbine/wiki/Configuration) configuration syntax.
+This currently assumes a static setup.
+It isn't hard to add a dynamic host discovery system, but this is something that will be added on later.

 * `turbine.aggregator.clusterConfig`: specifies all the dashboards you'd like to create. (e.g. production, serviceA, serviceB)
 * `turbine.instanceUrlSuffix=/tenacity/metrics.stream`: use this default because this is where `tenacity` puts the metrics streaming endpoint.